Jessica Alexander: Career

-Alexander portrayed Vanessa, the human alter-ego of Ursula (Melissa McCarthy), in the musical fantasy film The Little Mermaid (2023), a live-action adaptation of Disney's 1989 film of the same name.
+Alexander portrayed Vanessa, the human alter-ego of Ursula, played by Melissa McCarthy, in the musical fantasy film The Little Mermaid (2023), a live-action adaptation of Disney's 1989 animated film.
 Of her casting, director Rob Marshall stated it was a conscious decision to cast a relatively unknown actress as Vanessa since McCarthy was already portraying Ursula.
 He also said: "She's just a beautiful, beautiful actress, and she went there.
 It's sort of rare for someone that beautiful and charismatic to be able to then turn into the sea witch literally in front of you and just lose it.
 It was exciting to see that change."
 Alexander enjoyed playing the role, commenting that she "love[s] being demonic, and just going crazy on screen, so this was a perfect opportunity for that".
 The Little Mermaid, and its performances, received generally positive reviews from critics.
-Jordan Iacobucci of Comic Book Resources wrote that "Alexander's Vanessa is callous and conniving ... [she] takes the opportunity to go all-out, unleashing her villainous side in her final scene."
+Jordan Iacobucci of Comic Book Resources wrote that "Alexander's Vanessa is callous and conniving ... [she] takes the opportunity to go all-out, unleashing her villainous side in her final scene".
 Her performance was also praised by fans and went viral on the video-sharing app TikTok.

-Alexander has an role in the Globoplay series Fallen, which is based on the eponymous novel series by Lauren Kate.
+Alexander has a role in the Globoplay series Fallen, which is based on the eponymous novel series by Lauren Kate.
 The show follows Luce (Alexander), a young woman who is sent to a cult-like rehabilitation centre for a crime she has no memory of committing.
-She is also set to appear as Katerina in Amadeus, a drama miniseries revolving around the composer Wolfgang Amadeus Mozart, as well as in Paramount's upcoming film Primate in an undisclosed role.
+She also appeared as Katerina in Amadeus, a drama miniseries revolving around the composer Wolfgang Amadeus Mozart.

+Alexander starred in the natural horror film Primate (2025) as Hannah, one of a group of young friends who spend their vacation at a friend's house in Hawaii where they face Ben, the family's adopted chimpanzee, who becomes aggressive after contracting rabies.
+The movie received generally positive reviews from critics and Alexander's performance was praised: Jeff Ewing of Collider wrote that she "stands out the most [of the cast]" and Amy Nicholson from Los Angeles Times found her "magnetic" and "a screen presence with that extra twinkle".
+In February 2026, she appears in FX's "The Beauty" as the character Jordan, opposite Evan Peters.